 | Ejections | 0 | 1 (Manager Schneider – G2) |

-- Game 2 Plate Appearances: Lead-off walk, RBI single (3rd inning), intentional walk (9th)
+- Game 2 Plate Appearances: Walk, RBI single, intentional walk

-- Blue Jays’ Strategy: Attack breaking balls early in the count; intentionally walk in high-leverage spots
+- Blue Jays’ Strategy: Attack breaking balls early; intentional walk in high-leverage spots

 | At-Bat | Inning | Outcome | Pitcher Faced |